-Without prejudice to any other provision of this Act, on and after the appointed day all contracts, choses in action, engagements, mortgages and assets and liabilities of WA Trustees in its capacity as trustee of the Common Trust Fund established by it under section 21A of the West Australian Trustees Limited Act 1893 shall be vested in Perpetual Trustees as trustee of the investment common trust fund or estate common trust fund (as the case may be) established by Perpetual Trustees under the Trustee Companies Act 1987 and shall be held by Perpetual Trustees upon the same terms, covenants and conditions as those upon which they were held by WA Trustees immediately before the appointed day.
+Without prejudice to any other provision of this Act, on and after the appointed day all contracts, choses in action, engagements, mortgages and assets and liabilities of WA Trustees in its capacity as trustee of the Common Trust Fund established by it under section 21A of the West Australian Trustees Limited Act 1893 3 shall be vested in Perpetual Trustees as trustee of the investment common trust fund or estate common trust fund (as the case may be) established by Perpetual Trustees under the Trustee Companies Act 1987 and shall be held by Perpetual Trustees upon the same terms, covenants and conditions as those upon which they were held by WA Trustees immediately before the appointed day.

-16. Amendment of Trustee Companies Act 1987

-(1) The Trustee Companies Act 1987 * is amended in Schedule 1 by deleting “West Australian Trustees Limited.”

-(2) The Trustee Companies Act 1987 * is amended in Schedule 3 by deleting clause 4 and substituting the following clause —

-“

-4.(1) Part IV shall apply to the existing companies on the day on which section 5 of the West Australian Trustees Limited (Merger) Act 1989 comes into operation, and the provisions of the repealed Acts relating to Common Trust Funds shall, notwithstanding the repeal of those Acts by section 46, continue to apply and have effect until that day.

-(2) On and after the day on which Part IV applies to Perpetual Trustees W.A.
-Ltd. all contracts, choses in action, engagements, mortgages and assets and liabilities of Perpetual Trustees W.A.
-Ltd. in its capacity as trustee of the Common Trust Fund established by it under section 21A of the Perpetual Trustees W.A.
-Ltd., Act 1922 shall be held by Perpetual Trustees W.A.
-Ltd. under Part IV upon the same terms, covenants and conditions as those upon which they were held by Perpetual Trustees W.A.
-Ltd. immediately before that day.

-”.

-[*Act No. 111 of 1987 as amended in the Government Gazette on 14 October 1988 p.
-4156.]
+[16.
+Omitted under the Reprints Act 1984 s.
+7(4)(e).]

 Schedule 1